This post is a part of our guide to using infographics in education. For more information, check out the guide here.

 Visualize your data

 Use the tools available in the left sidebar to visualize your data.
-There are tons of options to create charts, graphs, and maps that can be customized to beautify your data.
-Of course, this depends on if you have data to represent but it’s always good to have something to backup whatever point you’re trying to make.
+There are tons of options on Piktochart for students to create graphs, charts, and maps that can be customized to beautify your data.
+Of course, this depends on if you have data to represent, but it’s always good to have something to backup whatever point you’re trying to make.
 In addition to impressing them with your design, it will ultimately make your argument stronger and easier to digest.

 A popup will appear to help you choose the best chart style for your data, coupled with a spreadsheet to input your data.
 If you want, you can connect the chart to a Google Sheet (if you use it for school).
 As you update the data in the Sheet, the graph will change as well.

-Once you’ve reached a point where you’re satisfied with your creation, you can download your work as an image or PDF, publish it online, share it with your teachers via email after you download it, or share your infographic directly on social media.
+Once you’ve reached a point where you’re satisfied with your creation, download your work as an image or PDF, publish it online, share it with your teachers via email after you download it, or share your infographic directly on social media.

 View your infographic on the output page by copy-pasting the URL when you publish to the web.
-Once you have it published, you can present live to an audience via Presentation Mode.
+Once you have it published, you can present it live to an audience via Presentation Mode.

 And you’re done!
 How easy was that?
 You’re well on your way to an A+ project or report!
-If you’re looking to up your game, check out this post for some lesser known tips and tricks.
+If you’re looking to up your game, check out this post for some lesser-known tips and tricks about Piktochart for students.